Friday, September 20, 2024

 There are suggested activities to go with each of the 4 words.
 These Davar: Bridging to Literacy activities also practice school-related skills and help people of any age be more ready to read and write.

 Each leader chooses how to tell the Bible story.
 Perhaps existing Bible lessons are used.
 Perhaps the leader has to make up their own Bible lessons.
+Perhaps the leader simply tells the Bible story.
 Every leader will change and choose from these suggestions for their own club.

 Here is one example.
 Feel free to contact us for more information or more suggestions!